alexdlaird/pyngrok/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug Report
-about: Create a report to help us improve
+about: Found a bug?
+Help us squash it.
 title: ''
-labels: ''
+labels: bug
 assignees: ''

 ---